-Today we travelled to near Turre, Cortijo Grande overlooks a golf course, with views towards the sea and the Sierra Cabrera .
+Today we travelled to near Turre, Cortijo Grande overlooks a golf course, with views towards the haggishash10260114sea and the Sierra Cabrera .
 After offers of tea or coffee, we formed a circle to hear the hare’s instructions and set off.

 With a promise of walking on something we had not walked on before, the weather was perfect, there was a spring in our step.
 As it was the day after Burn’s night, we had been asked to wear tartan and there would be a Scottish theme to celebrate the poet.